velislavgerov/telebid-hackschool/README.md

-# Asynchronous Multi Target Pinger
+# Asynchronous Multi Target Pinger (AMTP)

-AMTP is implemented in Python, levaraging the gevent library.
+AMTP is implemented in Python, levaraging the gevent library

 ## Input

-Parses and handles a proprietery JSON specification (TBMON).
+Parses and handles a proprietery JSON specification (TBMON)

 ## ICMP Pinger